Ahmed0427/png-hide/README.md

 # png-hide

 This C program allows you to inject custom data into a PNG file by adding a custom chunk.
-It takes in a PNG file and a data file, and outputs a modified PNG with the injected data and extract it when you ever you need.
+It takes in a PNG file and a data file, and outputs a modified PNG with the injected data and extract it when ever you need.

 ## Compilation